Haidra-Org/AI-Horde/FAQ.md

 If you're fine with that, go ahead and use them.

 Finally a lot of these services do not provide free REST APIs, so if you need to integrate with them, you have to use a browser interface, so that you can see the adverts.

+### Can I run my own private horde?

+Of course!
+This software is FOSS and you are welcome to use, modify and share, so long as you respect the AGPL3 license.

+If you set up your own horde of course, you will need to also maintain your own workers, as hordes do not share workers with each other.